aerospike-examples/interactive-notebooks/README.md

 Aerospike is a distributed database designed to serve global applications with low latency, fast throughput, and resilience to failure.

-This Docker Image contains a complete [Aerospike](https://www.aerospike.com) development environment and the following Jupyter Notebook tutorials:
+This Docker Image contains a complete [Aerospike](https://www.aerospike.com) development environment and the following Jupyter Notebooks:
-- Java and Python tutorials that provide interactive examples of Java and Python client use of Aerospike Database.
+- **Aerospike Java and Python** tutorials that provide interactive examples of Java and Python client use of Aerospike Database.
-- Spark notebooks that show how Aerospike can be used in conjunction with Spark.
+- **Spark** notebooks that show how Aerospike can be used in conjunction with Spark.

 Here is the [full notebook list](notebooks/README.md#notebooks).